The two verbs lie and lay cause a lot of confusion, even for proficient English speakers.

 We lie together on the beach. (intransitive)

-With lie and lay, it’s all relatively easy in the present tense.
+With lie and lay, it’s relatively easy in the present tense.
+Use lie with no object and lay with an object.

-Lay and lie and their confusing tense forms
+Lay and lie and their confusing verb tense forms

 Where these two verbs get a little more complex is when we change from the present to past tenses.